sonobeacon/iOS-SonoNet-SDK/README.md

 #### ContentView (optional)
 The ContentView is an UI component that controls the display of content via the SDK.
 Mainly, the content associated to a beacon is displayed in a web view, whereby individual functions extend and enhance the user experience.
 You don't need to use the ContentView if you want to handle the display of content by yourself.

 Usage: Simply drag an UIView to your View in Storyboard, set the Constraints and naviagte to the Identity Inspector.
 Rename the Class to 'ContentView'.
 Below, set the Module 'sonolib'.
-Then connect the created ContentView to the corresponding ViewController using an outlet.
+Then connect the created ContentView to the corresponding ViewController using an outlet and pass the view to SonoNet via the bind function.

 ## Inside your app